perplexedpigmy/cordoba/README.md

 ```

 Okay, so we have a repository and we kinda understand branches, what's next?
-While we saw similar example above, this one is on steroids. introducing first commit with an error, to have it be corrected in the consecutive commit, and capturing any potential error that could have happened anywhere in that chain, all in one chain of commands.
+While we saw similar example above, this one is a more complete use case. introducing first commit with an typo, to have it be corrected in the consecutive commit, and capturing any potential error that could have happened anywhere in that chain, all in one chain of commands.

 ```c++
   auto ctx = selectRepository(repoPath)